-Tibetan Nomads - The Unique Nomadic Tribe Living on the Highest Plateau of Our Planet
+Tibetan Nomads: Guide to The Unique Nomadic Tribe Living on the Tibetan Plateau

-It is believed that Tibetans are derived from the ancient Qiang People, the nomads of ancient China.
-It is the intermarriage between the Qiang People and local tribes on the edges of the plateau that led to the beginning of the modern Tibetan people.
-Due to the severe environment, the extreme altitude and the lack of convenient transportation, Tibetans have long relied on pastoralism for survival.
+It is believed that Tibetans originated from the ancient Qiang People, who were nomads in ancient China.
+The intermarriage between the Qiang People and local tribes on the plateau's edges led to the emergence of the modern Tibetan people.
+Due to the challenging environment, extreme altitudes, and a lack of convenient transportation, Tibetans have depended on pastoralism for their survival for centuries.

-To make matters even worse, the fragile ecosystem is plagued with sporadic natural disasters, such as hail, heavy snowfall, steppe degradation, etc. However, not only do the ingenious Tibetan nomads find ways to survive, they even prosper on this inhospitable snow-covered land.
-In fact, the false stereotypes that picture Tibetan nomads as barbarian and hostile are groundless.
-Born in this inhospitable highland, Tibetan nomads learn the extraordinary ability to foresee the otherwise unpredictable weather.
+However, Tibetan nomads not only find ways to survive but also thrive in this inhospitable, snow-covered land.
+The false stereotypes depicting Tibetan nomads as barbaric and hostile are unfounded.
+Born in this inhospitable highland, Tibetan nomads develop the extraordinary ability to predict otherwise unpredictable weather.

-In addition to their unyielding spirits, Tibetan nomads are born with an optimistic outlook and friendly character.
-Tourists are often surprised to find out how generous and hospitable Tibetan nomads are when chatting with them and drinking yak butter tea in their yak-hair tents.
+In addition to their unwavering spirits, Tibetan nomads possess an innate optimistic outlook and friendly disposition.
+Tourists are often pleasantly surprised by the generosity and hospitality of Tibetan nomads when engaging in conversation and sharing yak butter tea in their yak-hair tents.

 The role of the female nomad is important in a typical nomad family and they are exceedingly versatile and hard-working.
 Women milk the yaks and sheep, venturing out no matter how terrible the weather is.
 They use milk to make yogurt, yak butter tea, and yak cheese.
 They also grind the barley, fetch and boil the water, weave the wool, and dry yak dung for fuel.